smell-of-curry/rubedo/README.md

 }
 ```

-See... pretty simple, just add a new Rubedo Module section to your `manifest.json`.
+See... pretty simple, just add the `rubedo_dependencies` section to your `manifest.json`.

 ### 2.2.
 The Build Process